cocos-creator/docs-3d-deprecated/en/material-system/overview.md

 | emissiveMap | emissive color texture, if present, will be multiplied by the `emissive` property,<br>so remember to set `emissive` property more close to white<br>(default black) for this to take effect |
 | emissiveScale | emissive scaling factor<br>weighting the whole emissive factor before the final output |

-Accordingly, these are the available macros：
+Accordingly, these are the available macros:

 | Macro | Info |
 |:-----:|:----:|